Banda Aceh

 Banda Aceh is located on the northwestern tip of Indonesia at the mouth of the Aceh River.
 Banda Aceh itself is a semi-enclave within Aceh Besar Regency, as Banda Aceh is surrounded by Aceh Besar to the south, east, and west, while it borders with the Strait of Malacca to the north.
+Many suburbs of the city have developed in adjacent districts of Acah Besar Regency beyond the city limits.